edera-dev/krata/FAQ.md

 ## Why utilize Xen instead of KVM?

 Xen is a very interesting technology, and Edera believes that type-1 hypervisors are ideal for security.
 Most OCI isolation techniques use KVM, which is not a type-1 hypervisor, and thus is subject to the security limitations of the OS kernel.
-A type-1 hypervisor on the other hand, provides a minimal attack surface upon which less-trusted guests can be launched on top of.
+A type-1 hypervisor on the other hand provides a minimal attack surface upon which less-trusted guests can be launched on top of.

 ## Why not utilize pvcalls to provide access to the host network?